PawanBarwary/calculator/README.md

 # iPhone Calculator

 ## About This Project
-This project is an in-browser calculator that seeks to mimic the iphone calculator.
+This project is an in-browser calculator that seeks to mimic the iPhone calculator.

 ## Preview
 <img src="img/iphone.png" width=500px>